data protection

 1. Scope of data processing

-There are contact forms in various areas on our website that are used for electronic communication, in particular for establishing contact, registering for events, reporting disruptions, etc. can be used.
-If a user takes advantage of this option, the data entered in the input mask will be transmitted to us and stored.
-This data is:
+Our website contains contact forms in various sections, which can be used for electronic communication, in particular for contacting us, registering for events, reporting problems, etc. If a user makes use of this option, the data entered in the input form will be transmitted to us and stored.
+This data includes:

 • First and Last Name